JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes.md

 ---
-title: Custom UI Themes
+title: Creating Custom UI Themes
 ---

-Custom UI Themes give designers control of the appearance of built-in IntelliJ IDEA UI elements.
-Custom UI Themes are distinct from [creating new UI elements](/user_interface_components/user_interface_components.md) for a plugin.

 Creating a custom UI Theme is a process of choosing a base IDE Theme (_Light_ or _Darcula_,) then changing aspects of the base Theme definition.
 Custom UI Themes can: